 Dream #263.
 The Feminine

 In the dream I am in an unknown, misty, far away place.
 Someone speaks of Eleusinian mysteries.
 I reach behind me to lift away three layers of something like cardboard.
 A banker (?) tells me I cannot lift these layers away, but I do anyway.
 “You can’t stop me,” I say.
 I awaken from the dream speaking to myself: “I am, for the very first time, pleased I am woman.”
 I feel whole, connected, warm, filled with deep and peaceful energy.
 Somewhere there is a sense of apples.
-I remember the apples from the dream the next morning when I am in Strathcona Christian Academy, in th assistant principal’s officer.
+I remember the apples from the dream the next morning when I am in Strathcona Christian Academy, in the assistant principal’s office.
 There, on her desk, is a ceramic apple.
 I immediately remember the dream!

 This dream comes five years after I start working with my dreams.
 Five years!
-Now, some twenty years later, my dream work and writing are entitled Dreams Along the Way … for good reason!
+Now, many years later, my dream work and writing are entitled Dreams Along the Way … for good reason!
 My inner voice clearly told me to write, Dreams Along the Way in the late 1980s.
 Later, when I wrote my doctoral thesis, I insisted upon the title as The Apple and the Talking Snake.
 The Apple and the Talking Snake: Feminist Dream Readings and the Subjunctive Curriculum, can be found on this site.
 I know doctoral dissertations feel overwhelming.
 I don’t agree.
 Open the document.
 There you can read about dreams, the unconscious, symbols, archetypes through the novel, Unless.
 My dissertation is very personal.
 It is an autobiographical, theoretical, literary anthropological excavation.
 A dig.
 A dig into my own unconscious, archetypes and all through a novel written about the lives of women.
 My dissertation was also a spiritual exodus.
 Fundamental to its writing and to my life as a woman is the process of gaining the inner authority to question the bedrock upon which my subjectivity rests.
-For years I have been trying to excavate the archaic remnants of my underst6anding of the Adam and Eve myth.
+For years I have been trying to excavate the archaic remnants of my understanding of the Adam and Eve myth.
 One strategy for working with dreams is imaginary conversations.

 In my dream journal I wrote a conversation with my imaginary female Wisdom figure, Sophia, who lives in my sunroom.
 If you are not familiar with Sophia, read the Book of Wisdom.
 Although not widely know, there is indeed a feminine voice of Wisdom in the Christian Bible!
 The Protestant Church eradicated the Book of Wisdom from the King James Version, but that is another story!
+I would urge you to visit Liliana Kleiner’s website and read Song of Songs.
+Her art work is deeper than profound!

-Recently, I spent a month in Costa Rica resting, swimming, reading, walking and meditating.
+In 2013, I spent a month in Costa Rica resting, swimming, reading, walking and meditating.
 I read Margaret Atwood’s, Cat’s Eye.
 The book was written in 1989.
 Atwood was already using imaginary conversation in her writing.
 I wonder why I didn’t know about imagination?
 So, I tried it and it is amazing.
 I highly recommend working with imaginary conversations to “talk” to symbols in your dreams.
 Here is a sample conversation I wrote allowing Sophia to talk to me.
 Sophia was clear when she said, “This thought form, this archetype of the Father–well–it near killed me.
 I have been rattling away in this dark, musty cave for over 35 millennia.
 Dig deeper, Pearl.
 I have shed my skin many times.
 I am transformative.
 I will help you to transform.
 I want to fully emerge into human consciousness in this century.
 (Personal Journal, Spring, 1998).